globalbioticinteractions/refuted-interaction-data/README.md

 term | example | description |
 --- | --- | ---
- sourceOccurrenceId | 83742b5e-f0fd-4c12-a0af-c97191ea7722 | globally unique id to reference the individual originating organism, specimen.
+ argumentTypeId | https://en.wiktionary.org/wiki/refute | a URI that points to a definition of how this records support, refutes or provides other kind of arguments in the context of described interaction argumentTypeName | refute | a human readable name that qualifies whether the record is in support or refutes of a particular interaction sourceOccurrenceId | 83742b5e-f0fd-4c12-a0af-c97191ea7722 | globally unique id to reference the individual originating organism, specimen.
 Inspired by http://rs.tdwg.org/dwc/terms/#occurrenceID . sourceTaxonId | EOL:328583 | taxon classification id of originating organism in some taxon name authority sourceTaxonName | Enhydra lutris  | scientific name of taxon classification of originating organism